CodebuffAI/codebuff/backend/src/billing/billing.knowledge.md

 - Active subscriptions completely bypass quota exceeded checks
 - Non-subscribed users are blocked when exceeding their quota
 - Quota tracking continues even when checks are bypassed for billing purposes
+- Display different messages for subscribed vs non-subscribed users:
+  - Subscribed: Show usage exceeded but allow continued use
+  - Non-subscribed: Show usage exceeded and block further use

 ### Subscription Status